grappler/fluidvids/readme.txt

 = Installing from the WordPress dashboard =

 1. Navigate to the 'Add New' plugins dashboard
-2. Search for 'FluidVids for WordPress'
+2. Search for 'Fluidvids for WordPress'
 3. Click 'Install Now'
 4. Activate the plugin on the WordPress Plugin dashboard